Page Refresh AI/Location Pages

 No local proof or trust signals

-Testimonials, nearby projects, team coverage, service guarantees, local case studies, and neighborhood references are often missing from location pages.
+Testimonials, nearby projects, team coverage, service assurances, local case studies, and neighborhood references are often missing from location pages.

 Weak service-area context